P-G1977/Pure-Lift-Gyms/README.md

  Inter font from [Google Fonts](https://fonts.google.com/) is used in the body of the website, with a fallback of the Serif font.
 Inter font is clear and simple which I thought worked well for descriptions and captions that are easy to read.

 * ### Imagery

+    * The background hero image is designed to catch the user's attention and to quickly describe the purpose of the business to the visitor.
+The image looks like it is breaking through the landing page and has an energetic aesthetic.

+* ### Wireframes

+    * Home Page Desktop Wireframe - [Link Here](assets/docs/wireframe/desktop-wire.png)

+    * Home Page Tablet Wireframe - [Link Here](assets/docs/wireframe/tablet-wire.png)

+    * Home Page Mobile Wireframe - [Link Here](assets/docs/wireframe/mobile-wire.png)

+    * Gallery Page Desktop Wireframe - [Link Here](assets/docs/wireframe/desktop-gall-wire.png)

+    * Gallery Page Tablet Wireframe - [Link Here](assets/docs/wireframe/tablet-gall-wire.png)

+    * Gallery Page Mobile Wireframe - [Link Here](assets/docs/wireframe/mobile-gall-wire.png)

+The Wireframes have the full Navigation Bar on the desktop and tablet and a collapsed NavBar on the Mobile Wireframe.
+The Social Media Icons are on all Wireframes and shrink nicely on all screen sizes.
+The NavBar is bold and easy to read so I thought it would not be necessary for it to be the collapsed version on Tablet devices.